 It doesn’t matter if you see the role of a pastor as being a shepherd, teacher/preacher or CEO of the church.
 Regardless of your view of the role of a pastor, God’s word tells us they must give “an account.”
 Hebrews 13:17: “Obey your leaders and submit to their authority.
 They keep watch over you as men who must give an account.
 Obey them so that their work will be a joy, not a burden, for that would be of no advantage to you.”
 The office of a pastor is a great responsibility

-Pastors are human and, contrary to what many church members think, they have personal challenges such as dealing with criticism and conflict, family problems, stress, depression, burnout, sexual temptations, financial problems and time management.
+Pastors are human.
+They have personal challenges such as dealing with criticism and conflict, family problems, stress, depression, burnout, sexual temptations, financial problems, and time management.
 These are only a few of the challenges your pastor may be experiencing.

 Pastors lack the relational support we all need for stability and resilience.